racket/rhombus/rhombus/0000-rhombus.md

 `expr.macro` macro form.
 With `expr.macro`, the macro implementation after `:` is compile-time code.
 Importing `rhombus/macro` imports all of the same bindings as `rhombus` into the compile-time phase, in addition to making forms like `expr.macro` available.
+Normally, `rhombus/macro` should be imported without a prefix, otherwise a prefix would have to be used for all Rhombus forms in compile-time code—even for things like `values` and `'`.
 In addition, a macro defined with `expr.macro` receives all remaining terms in the enclosing group as input, and it must return two values: the expanded expression and the remaining terms that have not been consumed.